DiyMediaServer

 • Audit authorized keys at least monthly.
 Remove old keys, particularly when team members leave or change roles.
 Stale keys are like forgotten spare house keys under the doormat.

 • Check for anomalies like new user accounts you didn’t create or SSH configuration changes you didn’t make.
-These could signal that someone’s already gotten in.
+These can signal that someone is already in.

 Set a calendar reminder to do this monthly.
-It takes maybe 10 minutes, but catching problems early beats dealing with a breach later.
+It takes maybe 10 minutes.
+Catching problems early beats dealing with a breach later.

 Troubleshooting Common SSH Problems